vahiwe/db-backup-lambda-cron/README.md

   - `DB_PORT` - The database port
   - `SFTP_HOST` - The sftp host
   - `SFTP_USER` - The sftp user
+  - `NUM_BACKUPS` - The number of backups to keep on the server
 - The above mentioned environment variables should be set in the AWS console after deploying the lambda function.
 Do not set them in `serverless.yml` as they will be exposed in the repository.

 ### Additional things to note